Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Results

-Next, we compared the parameter predictions obtained from the encoder with those obtained using traditional methods with PyXspec, as shown in Figure~\ref{fig:parameter_comparison}.
-The black line shows perfect agreement between the two methods, and the red values are where at least one parameter is pegged at a minimum or maximum value, as these are generally less well-constrained.
+Next, we compared the parameter predictions obtained from the encoder with those obtained using traditional methods with {\sc PyXspec}, as shown in Figure~\ref{fig:parameter_comparison}.
+The black line shows perfect agreement between the two methods, and the red values are where at least one parameter for a given spectrum is pegged at a minimum or maximum value, as these are generally less well-constrained.